Application for admission to the department consists of the following:

 undergraduate instruction was not in English, must provide official

 scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-TOEFL scores are sent electronically
+TOEFL scores must be sent electronically

 from ETS.
 Use ETS institution code 1846.
 Paper copies of the TOEFL are not acceptable.
-Official IELTS scores should be sent by mail to the department at the address above.
+Official IELTS scores should be sent by mail to the department at the same address transcripts are sent to (above).

-UW-Madison requires that an admitted applicant whose TOEFL (paper-based) test score is below 580; TOEFL computer-based test (CBT) score below 237; or MELAB below 82 take an English assessment test upon arrival.
+UW-Madison requires that an admitted applicant whose TOEFL (paper-based) test score is below 580, TOEFL computer-based test (CBT) score below 237, TOEFL Internet-based test score below 93, or MELAB below 82 take an English assessment test upon arrival.
 You must then register for any recommended English as a Second Language (ESL) course(s) in the first semester you are enrolled.

 - Statement of Purpose.
 This should be a thoughtful, reflective, one